Ioannis-Stamatakis/xe-web-scraper/README.md

 - Supporting educational use of technology
 - Being responsive to legitimate concerns

 **Remember**: This tool is for learning and education.
-Always respect website terms of service, be ethical in your data use, and consider the impact of your actions on others.
-Happy learning! 🎓
+Always respect website terms of service